March 31, 2022 0 Comments

 But if you dig deeper to discover the origins of some of the smells you love, you might be a bit alarmed.
 We often don’t think much about the word “fragrance” on the ingredient list.
 Sounds safe enough, right?

-The truth is, however, the word “fragrance” can mean literally any of thousands of chemicals lurking in a product.
-And because the FDA allows all fragrance-forming ingredients to be wrapped up in a few vague terms like “fragrance,” it’s impossible to truly know the risk you might be taking.
+The truth is, the word “fragrance” can mean literally any of thousands of chemicals lurking in a product.
+And because the FDA allows all fragrance-forming ingredients to be wrapped up in a few vague terms like “fragrance,” it’s nearly impossible to truly know the risk you might be taking.

 The best way to go about choosing the safest products for you and your family is to always check the ingredient list.
 Keep your eye out for these terms: “fragrance,” “parfum,” “perfume,” “aroma,” and even “essential oil blend.”
 They may sound pleasant but what they represent can be harmful to your health.